nestauk/dsp_nesta_brain/documentation/langgraph_flowchart.md

 After the user types in their input, the nodes decide whether filter conditions need to be set for retrieval based on the user's input.

+This diagram is presented for the purposes of future brainstorming for further nodes which could be added.

 ```mermaid
 %%{init: {'flowchart': {'curve': 'linear'}}}%%
 graph TD;